cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 normally complimentarily in their free time (some are listed in the dialog box you get after double clicking the "About" dialog box).
-Where some of the developers/contributors live can be found at the new CrypTool website in the Google map.
+Where some of the developers/contributors live can be found at the new CrypTool website in the Google map (menu About -> Contributors).
 We are extremely grateful to these persons.

 I'd like to mention some outstanding software developers / architects